wingbackapp/kind/doc/a-kind-introduction.md

 You may have noticed the `Customer` struct has no id field.

-This is very important: we split the id part so that we can both have objects with id (most of the time) and objects without id (eg before receiving one).
+This is very important: we split the id part so that we can both have objects with id (most of the time) and objects without id (e.g. before receiving one).

-Of course they’re of different types.
+Of course, they’re of different types.

 An object with an id is of type `Ided<T>`.